10 tips to master jazz improvisation

 Transcribing solos from your favorite musicians is a great way to learn phrasing, language, and techniques used by great improvisers.
 It will also help you develop your ear and improve your technique.
 We have many transcriptions on JVL and we keep studying new ones with our monthly Standards Studies.

 Jazz is known for its syncopated rhythms and phrasing, so try incorporating these into your solos.
 Experiment with different subdivisions and rhythms to find what works best for you.
-We have a great course to help you develop your rhythmic creativity!
-Check out Rhythmic Considerations In Improvisation.
+We have a great course to help you develop your rhythmic creativity: Rhythmic Considerations in Improvisation

 Let your ears guide you and pay attention to the phrasing and language used by other musicians.
 This will help you develop your own unique voice as an improviser.